 Imaginal Politics explores the political role of images, understood as representations that are also presences in themselves.
 We cover both “imagination” — the radical faculty to question what is given — and the “imaginary”: the social context that shapes our perception of the world.

-Senior Editor Val Vinokur showcases writing that bridges cultures, literature in translation, and conversations about the life of translation.
+Senior Editor Val Vinokur showcases writing that bridges cultures, literature in, and conversations about, translation.

 Focusing on how media, digital technology, and politics are shaping public culture, senior editors Julia Sonnevend and Chris Anderson explore the ways that media and their publics constitute each other.

 Convened by senior editor T. Alexander Aleinikoff, Mobilities examines mobility, and immobility, in their many forms.
 Tackling issues relevant to our swiftly-changing world and questioning how we might better understand the permutations of mobility in a time of heated and divisive public debate, we investigate the construction of borders, the concepts of “forced” and “voluntary” migration, migrant and refugee political mobilization, the “othering” of migrants and refugees, the impact of mobility on cities, mobility of non-human species and global migration management.

 Exploring the histories of the New School, senior editors Julia Foulkes and Mark Larrimore convene scholars to examine the history of one institution to contextualize and confront the pressing issues facing higher education and public life today.